Spectral asymptotics for sub-Riemannian Laplacians. I: quantum ergodicity and quantum limits in the 3D contact case: Geometric and spectral preliminaries

 Using the Cartan formula, we have $\mathcal{L}_Z\alpha =0$, hence $\mathcal{L}_Z\nu=0$.
 This computation shows that the Popp measure $\nu$ is invariant under the vector field $Z$, and equivalently, under the Reeb flow generated by $Z$.
 As already said, it is crucial to identify such an invariance property in view of deriving a QE result.

 \begin{remark} The Reeb vector field $Z$ has the following dynamical interpretation.
 If $(q_0,v_0)\in D$, then there exists a one-parameter family of geodesics associated with these Cauchy data: they are the projections of the integral curves of the Hamiltonian vector field $\vec{g^\star}$ (defined in Remark \ref{rem5}) whose Cauchy data are $(q_0, p_0)$ with $( p_0) _{\vert D_{q_0}}=g(v_0,\cdot)$.
 For every $u\in \R$, the projections on $M$ of the integral curves of $\vec{g^\star}$ with Cauchy data $(q_0, p_0+u\alpha_g )$ in the cotangent space have the same Cauchy data $(q_0,v_0)$ in the tangent space.
-As $u\rightarrow \pm\infty $, they spiral around the integral curves of $\mp Z$ (see also Appendix \ref{app:classical} where we give more precise results).
-From the point of view of spectral asymptotics, this part of the dynamics is expected to be the dominant one. \end{remark}
+As $u\rightarrow \pm\infty $, they spiral around the integral curves of $\mp Z$.
+From the point of view of spectral asymptotics, this part of the dynamics is expected to be the dominant one.
+This is explained in more details in \cite{CHT-III}. \end{remark}